ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 When HTTPS is used, TLS certificates MUST be checked according to {{!RFC2818}}.

-# TEEP Broker Behavior
+# OTrP/HTTP Client Behavior

 ## Receiving a request to install a new Trusted Application

-When the TEEP Broker receives a local notification (e.g., from an application installer) that an application has a dependency on a given Trusted Application (TA) being available in a given type of TEE, the notification will contain the following:
+When the OTrP/HTTP Client receives a local notification (e.g., from an application installer) that an application has a dependency on a given Trusted Application (TA) being available in a given type of TEE, the notification will contain the following: